Doulos/debug_systemc/README.md

 # About this project

 This project investigates debugging SystemC models under GDB.
-A discussion of this topic and a demonstration will be available in an upcoming webinar: "Debugging SystemC with GDB".
+A discussion of this topic and a demonstration will be available in the Doulos webinar: "Debugging SystemC with GDB".
 Contact [Doulos](https://www.doulos.com) for more information.

 There are two primary results of this project: